The docker-compose.yml

 .
 There will typically also be a db

-service, from a
+service, from a standard postgres

 or other database image.

-Most Divio projects will use a docker-compose.yml
+Most Divio applications will use a docker-compose.yml

 that contains entries along these lines.